8B Skills: Vaginal examination in labour

 - Features of an occiput presentation.
 The posterior fontanelle is normally felt.
 It is a small triangular space.
 In contrast, the anterior fontanelle is diamond shaped.
 If the head is well flexed, the anterior fontanelle will not be felt.
 If the anterior fontanelle can be easily felt, the head is deflexed and the presenting part the vault.

 - Features of a face presentation.
-On abdominal examination the presenting part is the head.
+On abdominal examination the presenting part is the head that has not yet engaged.
 However, on vaginal examination:

 - Instead of a firm skull, the presenting part is soft.